 Focus Possible EA roles (Under the supervision and

-ass assistance of Educators)
+assistance of Educators)

 Facilitate sound career planning • Assist educators in highlighting career

 decisions based on informed choices topics and concepts within regular

 about Post School Education and Training classroom teaching.

 (PSET) opportunities • Assist learners in recognising progression

-routes from their subjects and think about
+Timely application for admission to routes from their subjects and think about

-Timely application for admission to how they may be used in the world of work.
+how they may be used in the world of work.

 relevant programmes • Provide information about study and

 Applications for funding career-related matters, e.g. PSET

-opportunities, labour market, occupations in
+ppmeasione for randing opportunities, labour market, occupations in

 high demand, etc.

 • Organise information sessions from

 different partners including government

 departments, institutions of higher learning,

 SETAs, employers and entrepreneurs

 • Participate and assist in facilitating school

 visits, exhibitions and capacity building

 workshops

 • Assist and promote the use of self-help

 tools and platforms, e.g. Careerhelp

 website, NCAP and information hub

 • Source and distribute career publications